-Salmon Rissoles or Fish CakesSalmon rissoles are a great idea for a satisfying, nutritious and tasty midweek meal and the kids love them as well as the adults.
-I remember this being one of my favourite meals when I was growing up at home many moons ago.
-It is a timeless classic and very simple to make and kind to the household budget.
+Salmon Rissoles or Fish CakesSalmon rissoles or Fishcakes are a great idea for a satisfying, nutritious and tasty midweek meal and the kids love them as well as the adults.
+I remember this being one of my favourite meals when I was growing up at home in Rockhampton, many moons ago.
+It is a timeless classic, very simple to make and kind to the household budget.
 If you keep a can of salmon or tuna and a few potatoes and onions in your pantry, this dish can be very easily created at the end of a working day or during the day if you work from home, and then just cooked up 15 minutes before you want to eat.
 I am often quite varied with ingredients that I add depending on what I have on hand.

 1 large can of quality pink or red salmon or tuna in springwater